 Areas Served: Fairfax County, Arlington, Alexandria, Fauquier County, Loudoun County, Prince William County

 Areas Served: Newport News, Virginia Beach, Suffolk, Isle of Wight, Gloucester, Chesapeake, Hampton, Poquoson, Yorktown, & Williamsburg

 Phone: (757) 599-3220

-With over 10 years of experience, Walter N. Thorp offers legal counsel and advocacy in family law and child support cases, special needs trusts and guardianships, as well as estate planning for people with disabilities.
+With years of experience, Walter N. Thorp offers legal counsel and advocacy in family law and child support cases, special needs trusts and guardianships, as well as estate planning for people with disabilities.
 Mr. Thorp strives to resolve each case efficiently and provide a positive outcome for his clients.
 We welcome the opportunity to serve you, whether you need advice, information or legal representation.